openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_instances.rst

 Control the state of an instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the dashboard and choose the admin project from the
+Log in to the Dashboard and choose the admin project from the
    drop-down list at the top of the page.

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab